CryptocurrenciesNews

 AiB, on the other hand, is a software company that was hired by the ICF for the development of the Cosmos Hub, AiB is also commonly called the Tendermint team, with Kwon as co-founder and CEO, a role he is about to leave.
 Kwon said that proposed have the CEO position completely removed from the bylaws because the role is a problem.

 “I am not the problem; the role of the CEO is.
-All in Bits, DBA Tendermint, will be a company that will adopt radical transparency and radically new social norms that allow expression and psychological safety, will define a new system of Process and Culture of Openinghe said, adding that “The cosmos is good, keep it good.
-But don't trust anyone, and don't worship heroes, or any skinless butler in the game, it's mostly structural incentives.".
+All in Bits, DBA Tendermint, will be a company that will adopt radical transparency and radically new social norms that allow expression and psychological safety, will define a new system of Process and Culture of Opening"he said, adding that “The cosmos is good, keep it good.
+But trust no one, and don’t worship heroes, or any butlers without skin in the game, it’s mostly about structural incentives”

 Not necessarily leaving the cosmos